bahaseline/Nike-Clone-Application/README.md

 Clone the repository.
 Run the application using Vite.
-Explore the different sections and components that mimic the structure of a Nike web application. with the help by https://www.youtube.com/watch?v=tS7upsfuxmo&ab_channel=JavaScriptMastery
+Explore the different sections and components that mimic the structure of a Nike web application.
+Build with the help of https://www.youtube.com/watch?v=tS7upsfuxmo&ab_channel=JavaScriptMastery